webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 ;code.root: /srv/salt/code/root - the document root.
 ;code.docs_current: /srv/salt/code/docs/current - the version of MediaWiki that runs the site.
-;code.docs_test: /srv/salt/code/docs/test - a version of MediaWiki that can be used to test changes. '''''Note:''' Not yet functional.''
+;code.docs_test: /srv/salt/code/docs/current - a version of MediaWiki that can be used to test changes.
 ;code.docs_settings: /srv/salt/code/docs - the shared configuration files between test and current.
 This code base is automatically deployed with docs_current and docs_test, but can be deployed separately, if wanted.
 ;code.nonshared: /srv/salt/code/nonshared - static content that is specific to domains.
-;code.piwik: /srv/salt/code/piwik - the location of the site metrics software ;code.qwebirc: /srv/salt/code/qwebirc - the location of the IRC browser client software
+;code.piwik: /srv/salt/code/piwik - the location of the site metrics software.
+;code.qwebirc: /srv/salt/code/qwebirc - the location of the IRC browser client software.
-:code.blog: /srv/salt/code/blog/current - the location of the wordpress software
+:code.blog: /srv/salt/code/blog/current - the location of the wordpress software.
-:code.talk: /srv/salt/code/talk/forums/current - the location of questions2answers software
+:code.talk: /srv/salt/code/talk/forums/current - the location of questions2answers software.
+:code.all: This will deploy all of the above code bases.
+This is incredibly dangerous to use.
+It's meant for deploying new application servers and should likely not be used for any other purpose.

 Each code base is stored in the salt repository on the deployment system (15.185.100.127 - we need a DNS entry for this), at ''/srv/salt/code''.
 To make a change, using robots.txt in the root code base: